-Apparently, many users of Ubuntu are reporting problem with laptop not going to suspend/sleep mode when the lid is closed.
-This is a confirmed bug in Ubuntu 16.04 and developers are working on a permanent fix to this problem.
-Seems like the problem may be due to hardware-kernel compatibility in some cases and for some, it is due to missing proprietary drivers.
-For now, the reasons are still vague and root cause is not yet determined as per the Ubuntu bug thread.
+It seems like the problem may be due to hardware-kernel compatibility in most cases, and for some, it is due to missing proprietary drivers.
+For now, the reasons are still vague, and the root cause is not yet determined as per the Ubuntu bug thread.

 Go to ‘Power’ settings and select ‘Suspend’ for the item “When the lid is closed”.
 You can do it for only the Battery power mode or also for ‘when plugged’ in option.

-Once you have confirmed the setting is good, and still Ubuntu doesn’t go to suspend when laptop lid is closed, try this below workaround:
+Once you have confirmed the setting is right, and still, Ubuntu doesn’t go to suspend when the laptop lid is closed, try this below workaround:

 sudo vi /etc/systemd/logind.conf